“The business that considers itself immune to the necessity for advertising sooner or later finds itself immune to business.”

 Damn right it does.

-This recent survey published by OptinMonster found 44% of users check their email for a deal from a company they know, whereas only 4% will go to Facebook.
+This recent survey published by OptinMonster found 44% of users check their email for a deal from a company they know, but 4% will go check on Facebook.

 From the article: